Skip to Content

 11.)
 Record a short video

 Don’t panic — it doesn’t need to be great quality!
 We promise.
 Just shoot a quick video with your iPhone, upload it to the company drive, and add in a link in your email.
+There are also a number of interesting video and and audio publishing tools for internal comms.
 Video is one of the most engaging mediums out there and it’s a much more innovative way to make an internal announcement.

 12.)
 Highlight recent press